Malaysia – the true Asia

 If you think Kuala Lumpur is an expensive city, then at least wrong in one thing – it's expensive, but not everywhere and not all.

 Perhaps the most inexpensive Chinatown.
-I bought a wonderful shirt...
+I bought a wonderful t-shirt for...
 50 rubles.
 And this is a normal price.

 The area is very interesting and original, it is a very picturesque entrance.